yarnpkg/berry/packages/gatsby/content/features/plugins.md

 - [**publishconfig**](https://github.com/alizeait/yarn-plugin-publishconfig) by [**Ali Zeaiter**](https://github.com/alizeait) - Allows extending `publishConfig` to support any property on top of the default ones supported by yarn.

+- [**http-proxy**](https://github.com/arontsang/yarn-plugin-http-proxy) by [**Aron Tsang**](https://github.com/arontsang) - yarn plugin that loads a default http Proxy Agent based on the HTTP_PROXY or HTTPS_PROXY environmental variable when running lifecycle script such as `postinstall`.
+This is useful for allowing postinstall scripts to run in corporate environments where internet access requires an explicit HTTP Connect Proxy.

 If you wrote a plugin yourself, feel free to [open a PR](https://github.com/yarnpkg/berry/edit/master/packages/gatsby/content/features/plugins.md) to add it at the end of this list!